 Coronavirus - will home working hinder the legal profession?

-(From The Link App Team)
+From the team at The Link App

 At the time of writing, there had been 596 positively tested cases of Coronavirus in the UK.
 Most people are recovering, but we are officially in a pandemic - Ireland and Scotland are closing schools and retailers are reporting empty shelves as people panic buy for a predicted close-down like other countries.

 From an employment point of view, UK workers have been promised that they will be eligible for sick pay - the government has announced an extra £30bn to help.
 Homeworking is being actively encouraged as travel is reduced and meetings postponed.

 It begs the question - how prepared is the legal industry?

 Whereas other sectors have embraced flexible and remote working for some time, the legal sector is famously slow in catching up.